 Walruses, like these in Alaska, are being forced ashore in record numbers.
 Corey Accardo/NOAA/AP

 Historians may look to 2015 as the year when shit really started hitting the fan.
 Some snapshots: In just the past few months, record-setting heat waves in Pakistan and India each killed more than 1,000 people.
 In Washington state's Olympic National Park, the rainforest caught fire for the first time in living memory.
 London reached 98 degrees Fahrenheit during the hottest July day ever recorded in the U.K.; The Guardian briefly had to pause its live blog of the heat wave because its computer servers overheated.
 In California, suffering from its worst drought in a millennium, a 50-acre brush fire swelled seventyfold in a matter of hours, jumping across the I-15 freeway during rush-hour traffic.
 Then, a few days later, the region was pounded by intense, virtually unheard-of summer rains.
 Puerto Rico is under its strictest water rationing in history as a monster El NiƱo forms in the tropical Pacific Ocean, shifting weather patterns worldwide.
+On July 20th, James Hansen, the former NASA climatologist who brought climate change to the public's attention in the summer of 1988, issued a bombshell: He and a team of climate scientists had identified a newly important feedback mechanism off the coast of Antarctica that suggests mean sea levels could rise 10 times faster than previously predicted.

 The authors included this chilling warning: If emissions aren't cut, "We conclude that multi-meter sea-level rise would become practically unavoidable.
 Social disruption and economic consequences of such large sea-level rise could be devastating.
 It is not difficult to imagine that conflicts arising from forced migrations and economic collapse might make the planet ungovernable, threatening the fabric of civilization."